Below is a list of resources for solar, biomass, hydroelectric, and wind energy.

 - NREL - IMBY: IMBY was developed by the National Renewable Energy Laboratory (NREL) to help individuals estimate the electricity they can produce with a solar photovoltaic (PV) array at their home or business.
 Homeowners, businesses, and researchers use IMBY to develop quick estimates of renewable energy production at locations throughout the U.S. IMBY uses a map-based interface to allow you to choose the exact location of your PV array.
 Based on your location, system size, and other variables, IMBY estimates the electricity production you can expect from your system.

 - NREL - Open PV Project: The Open PV Project is a collaborative effort between government, industry, and the public that is compiling a comprehensive database of photovoltaic (PV) installation data for the United States.
 Data for the project are voluntarily contributed from a variety of sources including utilities, installers, and the general public.
-The data collected is actively maintained by the contributors and are always changing to provide an evolving, up-to-date snapshot of the US solar power market.
+The data collected are actively maintained by the contributors and are always changing to provide an evolving, up-to-date snapshot of the U.S. solar power market.

 - DOE's Solar America Communities program is committed to developing a sustainable solar infrastructure that removes market barriers and encourages the adoption of solar energy by residents and businesses in local communities.
 The objective is to develop comprehensive approaches that lay the foundation for a viable solar market and provide a model for communities throughout the United States.
 The Solar America Communities Outreach Partnership will bring the lessons learned and best practices from the Solar America Cities partnerships to communities across the United States.US DOE/EERE - Solar Energy Technologies Program: The Solar Energy Technologies Program focuses on developing cost-effective solar energy technologies that have the greatest potential to benefit the nation and the world.
 A growing solar industry also stimulates our economy by creating jobs in solar manufacturing and installation.

 - Database of State Incentives for Renewables & Efficiency (DSIRE) provides comprehensive information on state, local, utility, and federal incentives and policies that promote solar energy.
-Funded by the U.S. Department of Energy's Solar Energy Technologies Program, DSIRE provides solar-specific policy information to consumers, policy makers, businesses, utilities, researchers and other stakeholders.
+Funded by the U.S. Department of Energy's Solar Energy Technologies Program, DSIRE provides solar-specific policy information to consumers, policy-makers, businesses, utilities, researchers and other stakeholders.

 - Biomass Energy Development Working Group Final Report: VT Legislative Council